 Preventative maintenance is the best way to keep your investment in excellent condition.
 It can increase the value of your investment.
 With a good preventative maintenance plan, you’ll ensure the systems and functions of your investment live longer and work more effectively.
 Have your HVAC system inspected and serviced annually.
 Clean out the gutters at least once a year, and have your home inspected for plumbing leaks and electrical issues.

 Make your maintenance process as professional and resident-friendly as possible because it’s also good for your investment.
-If you have any questions or need any help with maintaining your rental home in Sonoma County, please contact us at Healdsburg Property Management.
+If you have any questions or need any help with maintaining your rental home in Healdsburg, please contact us at Healdsburg Property Management.